fan2/mkdocs/docs/blog/posts/arm/arm-adr-demo.md

 - `adr`: Form PC-Relative Address
 - `adrp`: Form PC-Relative Address to 4 KB Page

-They are more efﬁcient than the `ldr Rx,=label` pseudo instruction, because they can calculate a 64-bit address in one or two instructions without performing a memory access.
+They are more efficient than the `ldr Rx,=label` pseudo instruction, because they can calculate a 64-bit address in one or two instructions without performing a memory access.
 They can be used to load any address that is *within* range.
 If the label is out of range, then the assembler or linker will emit an error, and the programmer can change their code to use the `ldr Rx,=label` syntax.

 **Syntax**